The word “smartphone” at one point was an appropriate name, but they’re not just “phones” anymore.

 But when asked whether they make most purchases through mobile apps or mobile websites, their preferences were almost equally divided: 49% said they primarily used mobile websites, while 51% favored mobile apps.

-This is where the two numbers presented earlier (45% and $632) start to really make sense.
+This is where the two numbers presented earlier (45% and $632 billion) start to really make sense.

 The Social Factor